s1r0n/lightning-path/images/index.md

 The Images section is a curated visual archive designed to support the conceptual, emotional, and spiritual integration work of the Avatar.GLOBAL framework.
 From paintings and illustrations to animation, shorts, and feature-length films, these media offerings bring to life the ontological foundations, psychological insights, and cosmological narratives of the Lightning Path.
 Each visual work functions as a symbolic mirror, educational tool, or healing vector, contributing to the collective project of reconnection and planetary transformation.
 Where traditional media often serve elite ideology and disconnection, all entries in this archive are selected or created for their resonance with authentic spirituality, emotional truth, and decolonial clarity.

-To ensure both accessibility and critical engagement, the archive is organized into the following categories:
+FTo ensure both accessibility and critical engagement, the archive is organized into the following categories:

 **Symbolic Works** — Paintings, digital art, mandalas, and visual metaphors that symbolically represent core LP principles (e.g., the Fabric of Consciousness, disconnection, ascension).

-**Narrative Visualizations** — Story-driven animations and short films that explore key LP themes such as mystical connection, toxic socialization, and spiritual healing.
+**(Narrative Visualizations)[https://repo.lightningpath.org/images/narrative-visualizations.html]** — Story-driven animations and short films that explore key LP themes such as mystical connection, toxic socialization, and spiritual healing.

 **Instructional Visuals** — Diagrams, animations, and video lectures that visually teach concepts from the SpiritWiki and the broader Lightning Path Curriculum.